codecov/codecov-node/README.md

 #### Upload repo tokens
 > Repo tokens are **not** required for public repos tested on Travis-Org, CircleCI or AppVeyor.

-Repo tokens are neccessary to distinquish your repository from others.
+Repo tokens are neccessary to distinguish your repository from others.
 You can find your repo token on your repository page at Codecov.
 Set this unique uuid to `CODECOV_TOKEN` in your environment variables.

 ```
 export CODECOV_TOKEN=":uuid-repo-token"